dgaydukov/cert-aws/sa/files/sa.md

 In the core of QLDB, replication, DynamoDB Streams, kafka, version control lay simple concept called log - append-only storage of all events happened.

 ###### AppStream 2.0
-Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere.
-SAP - one of best candidates to be deployed on this platform.
+Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere, SAP - one of best candidates to be deployed on this platform.
 Simplifies app management, improves security, reduces costs by moving a company’s app from their users physical devices to the AWS Cloud. aws streaming protocol (NICE DCV) provides responsive & fluid performance that is almost indistinguishable from a natively installed app
 NICE DCV is a proprietary protocol used to stream high-quality, application video over varying network conditions (video and audio encoded using standard H.264 over HTTPS)